bobbyiliev/101-linux-commands-ebook/ebook/en/content/014-the-mkdir-command.md

 mkdir name_of_directory
 ```

-If you want to create a directory in a directory use path for that directory.
+If you want to create a subdirectory within a directory you can use the path to that directory.

 For example: